Selected Work

 • Technology spend reallocated from maintenance to growth initiatives

-Digital Price Tags: From Pilot to Chain-Wide Deployment
+Digital Price Tags: From Pilot to 50,000 Units Chain-Wide

 Situation

-A home furnishings retailer operating 300+ locations was losing significant labor hours each week to manual price changes — printing, pulling, and replacing paper shelf labels across a large SKU catalog per store.
+A home furnishings retail group operating 184 locations was losing significant labor hours each week to manual price changes — printing, pulling, and replacing paper shelf labels across a large SKU catalog per store.
 With ongoing pricing updates and rising labor costs, the manual process had become a material operational liability.
 Leadership wanted to evaluate Electronic Shelf Labels (ESL) as a solution, but previous vendor conversations had not produced a credible business case.

 Challenge